The Ultimate Guide to

-What is the best way to take Salvia?
+What is the best way to take Salvia divinorum?

 There are pros and cons to every method.
-Chewing may be unpleasant for some, due to the bitter taste and the large amount of plant material required.
-On the other hand, effects are mellower and longer-lasting, allowing for deeper exploration of the Salvia experience.
+Some people may find chewing the plant unpleasant due to the bitter taste and amount of plant material required.
+On the other hand, the effects of this method are more mellow and long-lasting.

-For a more in-depth guide on the practicalities of Salvia use, see here.
+For a more in-depth guide on the practicalities of Salvia divinorum use, see here.

 Does it produce tolerance?